Ellen Maria Ekström and the stories that connect us. Genealogy, 3(2), 1-5.

 Islands of safety: Restoring dignity in violence prevention work with Indigenous families.
 First Peoples Child and Family Review, 5(1), 137-155.

+Richardson, C., & Wade, A. (2009).
 Taking resistance seriously: A Response-Based approach to social work in cases of violence against Indigenous women.
-In J. Carriere & S. Stregna (Eds.), Walking this path together: Anti-racist and anti-oppressive child welfare practice.
+In J. Carriere & S. Strega (Eds.), Walking this path together: Anti-racist and anti-oppressive child welfare practice.
 Winnipeg, Canada: Fernwood.

 Coming to terms with violence and resistance: From a language of effects to a language of responses.
 In T. Strong & D. Pare (Eds.), Furthering talk: Advances in the discursive therapies.
 New York, NY: Kluwer Academic/Plenum.